 Purchase any kit or equipment for your course

 For some of our courses it is necessary to purchase equipment, stationery, protective clothing or industry standard kit to complete your course.
 Whilst our kit requirements for September 2024 will not be updated until June 2024, you can find kit and equipment lists for courses which started in September 2023 to get an idea on costs:

 Apply for financial support (if eligible)

-If your household income is less than £45,000 per annum or you are in care or a care leaver, you would be eligible for our financial support scheme which will provide a contribution towards costs associated with college (e.g., travelling to college, equipment, work-placement, free meals (if eligible)).
-If eligible, it really is important you complete an application as soon as possible to help ensure that we've arranged your travel and ordered your equipment ahead of the start of the course.
-You can complete an application and find more details on what you might receive on the following page:
+If your household income is less than £45,000 per annum or you are in care or a care leaver, you may be eligible for our financial support scheme which will provide a contribution towards costs associated with college (travelling to college and equipment, for example).
+Applications will open in May 2024.
+We'll contact you as soon as applications open and, if you're eligible, it's important you apply before the end of June to ensure support is available at the start of term.

 Review your course fees (adults only)